An ACR Screening Center

 Patients who meet the following criteria are eligible for an annual low-dose CT scan (LDCT) to screen for lung cancer:

-- A 30 "pack year" or greater history of smoking (a "pack year" is calculated from multiplying the number of packs of cigarettes smoked per day by the number of years a person has smoked − a pack is 20 cigarettes)
+Have a tobacco smoking history of 20+ pack years (a “pack year” is calculated by multiplying the number of packs of cigarettes smoked per day by the number of years a person has smoked)

 What should I expect before the exam?